jaejin137/Magnetohydrodynamics/README.md

 # Magnetohydrodynamics
-This is a MHD solver for 3-dimensional hypersonic flows.
+This is an MHD solver for 3-dimensional hypersonic flows.